shubhamnag14/spam-sms-classification-with-ml/README.md

 To manage data transformation in training and testing phase effectively and avoid [data leakage](https://www.kaggle.com/wiki/Leakage), we used Sklearn's [Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) class.
 So, we added each data transformation step (e.g. `bag-of-word`, `TF-IDF`, `SVC`)and classifier (e.g. `Naive Bayesian`, `SVM`, `Random Forest Classifier`) into an instance of class `Pipeline`.

 After applying those supervised learning methods, we also perfomed deep learning.
 Our deep learning architecture we used is based on [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory).
 To perform LSTM approching in [Keras  (Tensorflow)](https://keras.io/), we needed to create an embedding matrix of our corpus.
-So, we used [Gensim's Word2Vec](https://radimrehurek.com/gensim/)
+So, we used [Gensim's Word2Vec](https://radimrehurek.com/gensim/) approach to obtain embedding matrix, rather than TF-IDF.